 Element name Description vmclasspath Classpath that will be used by JPF VM when checking.
 All standard Ant constructs for creatings path-like structures can be used within the element.
 The vmclasspathref attribute can be used instead. vmsourcepath Sourcepath that will be used by JPF VM when reporting er- rors.
 If not specified the execution history might be empty.
 All standard Ant constructs for creatings path-like structures can be used within the element.
 The vmsourcepathref at- tribute can be used instead. jpfproperty Allows to override default JPF configuration parameters.
-Each property has the key and value attributes. test Defines a JUnit test to be checked 2 .
-Each test must have a test alass assigned.
-The mothod attribute allows to specify only crass assigned.
-The method attribute anows to specify only a single test method, otherwise all test methods within the a single test method, otherwise all test methods within the class will be checked. batchtest a single test method, otherwise all test methods within the class will be checked.
-More tests to be checked can be specified using this element. batchtest a single test method, otherwise all test methods within the class will be checked.More tests to be checked can be specified using this element.All standard Ant constructs for defining filesets can be used batchtest a single test method, otherwise all test methods within the class will be checked.
-More tests to be checked can be specified using this element.
+Each property has the key and value attributes. test Defines a JUnit test to be checked .
+Each test must have a test class assigned.
+The method attribute allows to specify only a single test method, otherwise all test methods within the class will be checked. batchtest More tests to be checked can be specified using this element.
 All standard Ant constructs for defining filesets can be used within the element.
-Only the . java and .class files will be
+Only the .java and .class files will be taken into account.

-$^{2}$ Remember that the classpath containing the test and its dependencies must be configured using vmclasspath or vmclasspathref.
+$$^2$$ Remember that the classpath containing the test and its dependencies must be configured using vmclasspath or vmclasspathref.